 Use firewalls

-The purpose of a firewall is to create a barrier between your internal network and incoming traffic from the outside world.
+A firewall creates a barrier between your internal network and incoming traffic from the outside world.
 The goal is to block malicious traffic, such as viruses and malware.

 The firewall is a hardware device that monitors incoming and outgoing network traffic.
-It either allows or blocks data packets based on security rules.
+Based on security rules, it either allows or blocks data packets.

 As part of the hybrid workforce, there are now two levels of firewalls to implement and maintain properly — office and home firewalls.
 Small business firewall appliances such as Meraki from Cisco have advanced security options that include: